 - Class C (formerly known as Class 3) with Hazardous Materials Endorsement.

 - Class C (formerly known as Class 3) with Special Certificates, issued pursuant to CVC Section 12512, 12517, 12519, 12520, or 12523.5

 - Any driver of a passenger vehicle having a seating capacity of not more than 10 persons, including the driver, operated for compensation by a charter–party carrier of passengers.

 - Passenger stage corporation with a certificate of public convenience and necessity or permit issued by PUC.

-Starting January 31, 2005, new federal regulations require a person who is applying for a California commercial driver license with an original Hazardous Materials (HazMat) endorsement to undergo a security threat assessment.
+Since January 31, 2005, federal regulations require a person who is applying for a California commercial driver license with a Hazardous Materials (HazMat) endorsement to undergo a security threat assessment.
 The USA Patriot Act requires the Transportation Security Administration (TSA) to complete a security threat assessment (background records check) before the Department of Motor Vehicles issues a HazMat endorsement.

 In addition, if any of the following individuals drive any vehicle requiring a license or certificate described above, they must be enrolled in the EPN Program as a driver:

 - Owners who own, lease or otherwise operate more than one motor unit or more than three towed vehicles

 - Owner/operators who have partners

 - Individuals employed for more than 30 work days in the preceding six (6) months